 NEW Q: To fulfill the 9-credit requirement for the Management Specialization, do I have to choose from the same category of Management courses?
 For example, do I have to choose only from courses included in Leadership and Strategy Decision to fulfill the 9 credits requirement for the Specialization?
 Or may I choose from more than one different category?

 The Management Specialization site states, “Students may choose any three (3) courses from the list below, regardless of their category”.
 As far as we are aware, all Specializations and Concentrations provide detailed guidance about course requirements.

 Q: Some classes are offered annually, such as Methods FOR Development in the Economic and Political Development Concentration.
 Is there a possibility classes such as this will be offered more frequently to accommodate students taking a leave of absence?

 SIPA will monitor the number of students taking leaves in the Fall and returning in the Spring in order to determine whether special adjustments need to be made in the curriculum.

-TA/Readers and Student Assistants (as well as Program Assistants) may choose whether to fulfill their responsibilities remotely or on-campus.
+All students appointed in any of these categories may fulfill their responsibilities remotely or on-campus.
 They should inform their supervisor of their choice as soon as possible, in order to make appropriate adjustments in tutorials, recitations or other activities.
-Students who wish to perform their assistantship on-campus need to secure approval from their supervisor.
-All students—including international students—who will be assuming assistantships in the Fall have been or are being contacted by the school’s Human Resources office with instructions on the relevant appointment and payment processes.
-Additional questions can be sent to SIPAHR@columbia.edu.
+Students who wish to perform their work on-campus must follow Columbia University’s protocols for returning to campus.

 COVID-19: RELOCATING TO NYC